-Are there penalties for info blocking?
+Are there penalties for information blocking?

 According to the Office of Inspector General (OIG) a violation of information blocking happens when someone does something that wrongly prevents people from accessing or using electronic health information (like patient records).
 For example, if a health tech company does one thing that blocks information for many patients, that's counted as one violation.